Queens's commitment to quality and patient safety

 A Culture that Puts Patients First Translates to Quality Care

-At The Queen’s Health System, our physicians, nurses and staff are committed to providing every patient with the highest quality care.
+At The Queen’s Health Systems, our physicians, nurses and staff are committed to providing every patient with the highest quality care.
 By taking a pledge to put Patients First, we treat patients as if they are members of our ohana, our family, working together as one team, and holding ourselves and each other accountable to provide the best care.
 Placing our patients’ needs first is at the center of what we do and unites us as one Queen’s team.

 We promote an environment of open communication, teamwork, and continuous learning.
 And because we believe that well-informed patients take a more active role in improving their health condition, we value shared-decision making and will partner with you every step of the way.